AndySomogyi/sbmlsolver/docs/source/developers_docs/building_documentation.rst

 Quick instructions
 -------------------

+1. Make sure you are on the ``gh-pages`` branch.
-Configure the roadrunner cmake system using the ``-DBUILD_DOCS=ON`` flag and build the ``roadrunner-docs-sphinx`` target.
+2. Configure the roadrunner cmake system using the ``-DBUILD_DOCS=ON`` flag
+3. Build the ``roadrunner-docs-sphinx`` target.

-This basically will run the commands for running doxygen and sphinx.
+This basically will run the commands needed for running doxygen and sphinx.

 For example: